shubhamtupedev/eCommerce-platform/README.md

 ---

 By integrating these topics into your project, you’ll gain hands-on experience and a deeper understanding of how they work in real-world applications.
 Let me know if you need further guidance!

+create two response dto for intercommunication and one for return to client UserResponseDto
+UserServiceResponseDto